How contact patterns destabilize and modulate epidemic outbreaks: Discussion

 \section{Discussion}

-We analyzed real-world human contact patterns and found that their non-Poissonian timings shape epidemic spread in two important ways.
-Firstly, they decrease the probability of an epidemic outbreak from an initial infection compared to random (Poisson) contact patterns, which we attribute to the clustering of contacts.
-While clustering is typically associated with super-spreading events, it inevitably causes periods of zero contacts that we find to increase the probability of zero-spreading events.
-The resulting destabilization despite super-spreading is consistent with previous results derived from branching processes with non-Poissonian offspring distributions due to individual reproduction numbers~\cite{lloyd-smith_superspreading_2005}.
-In addition to individual variability, we here identify temporal clustering as a necessary ingredient to reproduce empirical non-Poissonian offspring distributions.
-In the regime of low case numbers, where zero-spreading events can stop an outbreak, human contact patterns thus destabilize epidemic spread.
+We analyzed real-world human contact patterns and found that their non-Markovian timings shape epidemic spread in two important ways.
+Firstly, they increase the over-dispersion of offspring distributions, compared to random (Poisson) contact patterns, which (i) leads to more zero- and super-spreading events, and (ii) decreases the probability of an epidemic outbreak from an initial infection.
+While clustering is typically associated with super-spreading events, it inevitably causes periods of low contact rate that increase the probability of zero-spreading events.
+The resulting increase in extinction probability (despite super-spreading) is consistent with previous results, where individual variation of $R_0$ captured the over-dispersion of empirical offspring distributions \cite{lloyd-smith_superspreading_2005}.
+Still, the sources of this variation remained poorly understood, with candidates ranging from environmental factors (behavior, seasonality) to intrinsic ones (viral load, susceptibility)~\cite{chen_understanding_2021}.
+Here, we disentangled two sources based on contact patterns and identified heterogeneous contact rates and the non-Markovian timing of contacts as relevant factors for over-dispersion in disease transmissibility.

 Secondly, human contact patterns non-trivially modulate the pace of epidemic spread depending on the latent period, which we attribute to time-dependent but cyclostationary encounter rates.
 A cyclostationary rate leads to periods of statistically high and low encounter rates conditioned on a potential infection.
 How these periods align with the infectious period is affected by the latent period and determines whether the number of potential secondary infections, and in turn $R_0$, increases or decreases.
 This modulation of $R_0$ can thus be understood as a resonance following either a constructive or destructive interference between a periodically changing contact rate and the disease progression.
-This resonance is a new mechanism to explain previously observed slow-down or speed-up of diffusion processes on temporal networks due to non-Markovian characteristics~\cite{scholtes_causality-driven_2014}.
+This resonance is a new mechanism to explain the previously observed slow-down or speed-up of diffusion processes on temporal networks due to non-Markovian characteristics~\cite{scholtes_causality-driven_2014}.